dev7355608/perfect-vision/README.md

 ### Fog of War Weather

 If enabled, weather effects are visible in the fog of war.
 Otherwise, weather is only visible in line-of-sight.

+### Actual Fog of War

+If enabled, the fog of war is overlaid with a fog effect.

 ### Sight Limit